China's Xiaomi tests selling phones in stores to pep up India sales

 Xiaomi's store push comes as the maker plans new model launches, including its pricer Mi4 by the end of this month or early next, Jain said without elaborating.

-In India, Xiaomi is just one of 280 brands in a smartphone market led by South Korea's Samsung Electronics Co Ltd followed by local maker Micromax Informatics Ltd IPO-MINF.NS.
-Standing out from the crowd could necessitate a more tangible presence in a range of locations.
+In India, Xiaomi is just one of 280 brands in a smartphone market led by South Korea's Samsung Electronics Co Ltd followed by local maker Micromax Informatics Ltd. Standing out from the crowd could necessitate a more tangible presence in a range of locations.

 Rival Google launched its Android One range of affordable smartphones last year on e-commerce sites in India, and has since extended to in-store sales.